Proclamation of Independence Day (Timor-Leste): Observance

-The Proclamation of Independence Day had been made as the national holiday in East Timor from 2005.
+The Proclamation of Independence Day has been a national holiday in Timor-Leste since 2005.

-The event annually celebrated with ceremony attended by the government of East Timor, it's celebrated with a flag rising ceremony and the singing of the national anthem, the Military of East Timor also performed military parade in the country.
+The event is celebrated annually with a ceremony attended by the government of Timor-Leste, with a flag rising ceremony and the singing of the national anthem.
+The military of Timor-Leste also performs military parades in the country.
 Students, civil servants and state agents, are required to participate in the celebrations and commemorative ceremonies of the Proclamation of Independence Day taking place in public services or teaching establishments, whether public or private.